devtbi/vscode-cppinsights/README.md

   <img src="image/diff.png" alt="Diff source with C++ insights" />
 </p>

 The extension can utilize a compilation database/compile commands for easy use in existing environments.
-You can specify a build directory with `vscode-cppinsights.buildDirectory`.
+You can specify a directory containing the compilation database, aka the  build directory with `vscode-cppinsights.buildDirectory`.
-If a workspace for the active file is available and `vscode-cppinsights.buildDirectoryPrioritizeCMake` is set, the cmake buildDirecotry (from the settings) is used to determine the build direcotry.
+If a workspace for the active file is available and `vscode-cppinsights.buildDirectoryPrioritizeCMake` is set, the `cmake.buildDirecotry` is used to determine the build direcotry.

 ## Requirements